lammps/lammps/doc/src/pair_table_rx.rst

 BITMAP tables.

 Following a blank line, the next N lines list the tabulated values.
-On each line, the 1st value is the index from 1 to N, the 2nd value is r (in distance units), the 3rd value is the energy (in energy units), and the 4th is the force (in force units).
+On each line, the first value is the index from 1 to N, the second value is r (in distance units), the third value is the energy (in energy units), and the fourth is the force (in force units).
 The r values must increase from one line to the next (unless the BITMAP parameter is specified).

 Note that one file can contain many sections, each with a tabulated